See NEW REQUIREMENTS for Title VI compliance and Limited English Proficiency (LEP) in these instructions.

 the final percentage of staff that has been trained.

 - Save a copy of this form to your computer.

 - Log into Online Grants System if you’re not already in and open “organization” profile.

 - Hit “Edit” at the top and scroll down to “Documents.”
 Hit the “blue plus circle” button near Documents and upload the Title VI form.

-Each grantee should have a Title VI poster visible in a public location at their organization and/or event.
-If the organization needs copies of the Title VI poster, please contact the Art Commission’s Title VI Coordinator, or see link to the right.
+Agency’s should have a Title VI poster visible in a public location at their organization and/or event.
+If the agency needs copies of the Title VI poster, please download it off our website at this link – http://tnartscommission.org/wp-content/uploads/2015/04/Title-IV-poster.pdf or for hard copies, contact the Art Commission’s Title VI Coordinator.

 Nondiscrimination policies are also required to be communicated on an agency’s website or posted in a public place.
 As a model, the TN Arts Commission’s policy can be found on our website at this link – http://tnartscommission.org/about-us/title-vi/.